harithh0/OnionChat/README.md

 https://github.com/harithh0/OnionChat-server

 ## Please Note
 - Server will may not be on all the time.
-- You can host your own server below:
+- You can host your own server by visiting the server source code above